darachm/itermae/README.md

 Specifically, it uses fuzzy regular expressions, so patterns that allow some degeneracy and using the sequence, not just position, to parse reads.

+# Availability, installation, 'installation'

+TODO THIS needs to be tested cleaned up, just skeletoning now

+1. You can clone this repo, or download just the `itermae.py` script and run it.
+    You'll need to install what's in `REQUIREMENTS`, so `python3 -m pip install REQUIREMENTS`.
+1. You can use [Singularity](syslab.org) to pull and run a [Singularity image of itermae.py](), where everything is already installed.
+    This is recommended.
+1. TODO gonna try the pip thing

+# Usage

+`itermae.py` is intended to be used in a pipe-line where you are un-gzipping your FASTQZ file using `zcat`, piping it into GNU `parallel`, then piping standard output (STDOUT) to the file you want to make for the outputs.
+However, there are alternative usages involving inputs and output files.
+But, there _is no parallelization within itermae_.
+This functionality was removed to permit more flexible parallelization with GNU `parallel`.
+Do one thing well, right?

+Here's an example you can run, if you've cloned this repo:

+    zcat example_data/barseq.fastqz \
+        | parallel   \
+            itermae  \
+        > output.sam

+Oh, and this is for BASH shells on Linux/Unix boxes !
+I have no idea how OSX/windows stuff works.
+Are you unfamiliar with this?
+If you're at a university, ask your librarian.
+If you're not, look it up online or use the lessons at Software Carpentries.
+Or tweet at me about it...

+# Details

 In this version, it is essentially a wrapper for the `regex` package of fuzzy regular expression functions, and it combines this with some helpful functionality.
 It iterates through each parsing operation, allowing one to